tleyden/tleyden.github.io/source/_posts/2020-06-27-installing-ghost-on-aws-lightsail-with-sqlite.markdown

 And here is the tech stack:

-* AWS Lightsail instance running Ubuntu
+* AWS Lightsail instance running Ubuntu 18
+* SQLite
+* Nginx
+* Node.js
+* Ghost Node.js module(s)

-* SQLite database(s) - this is one less "moving part" and slightly easier to manage.  (see [this blog post](https://stanislas.blog/2018/03/migrating-ghost-from-mysql-to-sqlite/) for rationale)
+SQLite was chosen over MySQL since this is one less "moving part" and slightly easier to manage.
+See [this blog post](https://stanislas.blog/2018/03/migrating-ghost-from-mysql-to-sqlite/) for the rationale.
-* Ghost

 ### Step 1: Launch a Lightsail instance